aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 As you can see, the latest version for each is different and matches the versions that I saw for each when I installed the project skeleton from `https://github.com/laravel/laravel/releases/tag/v5.8.17` using `composer create-project`.

-> Note: the `*` patch version indicates that composer should download the latest tagged release which in this case is `5.8.17`.
-If we don't specify the patch by just specifying version `5.8` in the composer create-project command, then the `5.8.0` tagged release would be used.
+> Note: the `*` patch version used in the project skeleton version `5.8.*` of the create-project command indicates that composer should download the latest tagged release, which in this case is `5.8.17`.

 If we look at the `composer.json` file of the project skeleton that was installed, we will see the following composer require section: